 Another low-hanging fruit is to optimize all websites, software, apps, and tools for the specific devices that will be using them.
 Doing so will prevent developers from having to send unnecessary files to the device and to ensure the right amount of processing power is used by the intended devices to run the software.

 Finally, by deploying clean code, software engineers can help uncover new business opportunities for a company, enhance the business’ competitive advantage, and contribute to a more sustainable world.
+Additionally, choosing cloud infrastructure in regions that utilize renewable energy sources can further reduce CO2 emissions associated with computing resources.
 It’s amazing what a little more effort can achieve.